chinapedia/wikipedia.abstract.en/Page/Nairobi.md

 CONSTRUCTION BOOM AND REAL ESTATE DEVELOPMENT PROJECTS

-A_view_of_Nairobi_from_the_Kenyatta_International_Conference_Centre.jpg]]Nairobi is currently undergoing a construction boom.
+]]Nairobi is currently undergoing a construction boom.
 Major real estate projects and skyscrapers are coming up in the city.
 Among them are:The pinnacle twin towers which will tower at 314 m, Britam Tower (200 m), Avic International Africa headquarters (176 m), Prism tower (140 m), Pan Africa insurance towers, Pallazzo offices, and many other projects.
 Shopping malls are also being constructed like the recently completed Garden city Mall, Centum's Two rivers Mall, The Hub in Karen, Karen waterfront, Thika Greens, and the recently reconstructed Westgate Mall.
 High-class residential apartments for living are coming up like Le Mac towers, a residential tower in Westlands Nairobi with 23 floors.
 Avic International is also putting up a total of four residential apartments on Waiyaki way: a 28-level tower, two 24-level towers, and a 25-level tower.
 Hotel towers are also being erected in the city.
 Avic International is putting up a 30-level hotel tower of 141 m in the Westlands.
 The hotel tower will be operated by Marriot group.
 Jabavu limited is constructing a 35 floor hotel tower in Upper Hill which will be high over 140 metres in the city skyline.
 Arcon Group Africa has also announced plans to erect a skyscraper in Upper hill which will have 66 floors and tower over 290 metres, further cementing Upper hill as the preferred metropolis for multinational corporations launching their operations in the Kenyan capital.

 +------------------------------------------------+---------------+
 | Pinnacle Towers (estimated completion in 2020) |               |